spinner Loading...

 Click to enlarge

-The test phase demonstrated that a bike sharing service can be useful even in a small alpine town with a high rate of cycling.
-However, the service must meet very specific mobility demands, such as linking the city center to the train station, and must be a complementary mode of transport to public transportation.
-An intriguing challenge for future expansion could be to promote the service in more outlying areas of the city (or even in nearby municipalities) by using electric bikes to make longer trips easier.
+The test phase showed that a bike-sharing service could be useful in a small alpine town with a high cycling rate.
+However, to be successful, the service must meet specific mobility demands, such as providing a link between the city centre and the train station, and must complement public transport.
+A potential challenge for future expansion could be to promote the service in more outlying areas of the city (or even in neighbouring municipalities) by using electric bikes to facilitate longer journeys and support mobility solutions based on open data.

 Bike Boxen

-To encourage cycling in the city, one of the issues that needs to be addressed is finding a secure place to park bicycles.
-To tackle this problem, a group of South Tyrolean companies collaborated to introduce two ‘bike boxen’ stations that can accommodate up to 24 bicycles each (two bikes in one box).
-Twelve of these are located at the Maia Bassa railway station, the other 12 on the promenade in front of the thermal baths, near Ponte Teatro.
-Use is free of charge, but limited to a maximum of 24 hours.
-The boxes meet high safety requirements and also offer weather protection for bicycles and accessories (helmets, bags, backpacks, etc.).
-It is recommended that bicycles also be locked in the box with a personal padlock.
+To encourage cycling in the city, one issue that needs to be addressed is finding secure bicycle parking.
+To tackle this problem, a group of South Tyrolean companies have introduced two ‘bike box’ stations, each of which can accommodate up to 24 bicycles (two bikes per box).
+Twelve of these stations are located at Maia Bassa railway station and the other twelve are located on the promenade in front of the thermal baths near Ponte Teatro.
+Use of the boxes is free of charge, but limited to a maximum of 24 hours.
+The boxes meet high safety standards and also protect bicycles and accessories (such as helmets, bags and backpacks) from the weather.
+Supported by the Open Data Hub and integrated via mobility APIs, the system contributes to secure, flexible urban mobility solutions.
+It is recommended that bicycles be locked in the box with a personal padlock as well.

 Car pooling

-The concept of carpooling involves sharing private cars by connecting people who need a ride with those who offer one.
-Although it has the potential to reduce individual car use, it can be complex to organize effectively.
-Thanks to the project, a solution has been developed and launched in collaboration with the company ummadum that is not only technologically advanced, but which, thanks to a system of incentives, aims to promote local commerce.
-Due to the Covid-19 pandemic, a full trial of the new system was not possible, and it could only be launched during the last few months of the project.
+Carpooling is the concept of sharing private cars, connecting people who need a ride with those who can offer one.
+Although it has the potential to reduce individual car use, organising it effectively can be complex.
+Thanks to the project, a technologically advanced solution has been developed in collaboration with the company Ummadum that aims to promote local commerce through a system of incentives.
+Supported by mobility APIs and open data integration, the system promotes smarter, more sustainable urban mobility.
+Due to the pandemic, a full trial of the new system was not possible and it could only be launched in the final months of the project.

-Although the pandemic severely limited the project, local companies showed a strong interest in testing effective solutions for promoting carpooling in the post-Covid era.
-This sets a good foundation for the service to continue and expand in the future.
-The challenge will be to encourage users who primarily use private cars to rely more on public transportation and other mobility options, particularly by combining various services for a single trip.
+Although the pandemic severely limited the scope of the project, local companies have shown strong interest in testing effective solutions for promoting carpooling in the post-Covid era.
+This bodes well for the future expansion of the service.
+The challenge will be to encourage people who usually drive to rely more on public transport and other mobility options, particularly by using mobility solutions powered by open data to combine various services for a single trip.

 See available dataset